An $O(n\log n)$ Algorithm for Single-Item Lot Sizing with a One-Breakpoint All-Units Discount and Non-Increasing Prices

-\begin{itemize} We also say that: \item A segment $S_1$ is \textbf{better than} $S_2$ at a point $p$ if the solution it gives has a lower value at that point. \item A segment $S_1$ \textbf{dominates} another segment $S_2$ when it is better for the totality of the region previously covered by $S_2$. \item When domination occurs, the removal of $S_2$ and the readjustment of $S_1$ is called $S_2$'s \textbf{replacement}.
+\begin{definition} We also say that: \begin{itemize} \item A segment/state $S_1$ is \textbf{better than} $S_2$ at a point $p$ if the solution it gives has a lower value at that point. \item A segment/state $S_1$ \textbf{dominates} another segment $S_2$ when it is better for the totality of the region previously covered by $S_2$. \item A segment/state $S_1$ \textbf{weakly dominates} another segment $S_2$ when it is no worse on the totality of the region previously covered by $S_2$ (i.e., it has value $\le$ at every point of that region). \item When domination occurs, the removal of $S_2$ and the readjustment of $S_1$ is called $S_2$'s \textbf{replacement}. \end{itemize} \end{definition}